-- Now, click on the "Restore" button and all your contacts will be imported to your device.
+- Click on the "Restore" button, and all your contacts will be imported to your device.

-SIM cards come with a small storage capacity to store limited contacts, and many users still use them to store their phone numbers.
-So if you are one of them, you can easily recover deleted phone numbers by importing them again from your SIM card.
-To do so:
+SIM cards have a small storage capacity to store limited contacts, and many users still use them to store their phone numbers.
+If you are one of them, you can easily recover deleted phone numbers by importing them again from your SIM card through the steps below:

 - Open the Google Contacts app.

 - Tap "Fix & Manage" at the bottom of the home page.

 - If you have two SIM cards on your device, choose the one you would like to use to import the contacts.

 - You may see the deleted phone numbers on the list.
 Tap and select the contacts you want to recover.

 - Select the location (Google Account or Device) where you want to import the contacts.

 - Tap “Import” to restore phone contacts to your device.